-Working in Social Services – The Essential Skills Webinar
+Working in Social Services

-$20.00 Or MEMBER PLAN (Starting at $9.95 a month/viewer)
+$20.00 Or MEMBER PLAN (Starting at $9.99 a month/viewer)

 Vicki Enns, MMFT, RMFT

 Vicki is the Clinical Director of the Crisis & Trauma Resource Institute, an Approved Supervisor with the American Association for Marriage and Family Therapy and an instructor in the graduate program for Marriage and Family Therapy at the University of Winnipeg.
 She is the editor and co-author of our Counseling Insights book.
-In her private practice, she specializes in the area of trauma recovery for individuals of all ages, and she helps individuals, couples and families build positive mental health and relational skills across developmental stages.
+In her private practice, she specializes in the area of trauma recovery for individuals of all ages, and she helps individuals, couples, and families build positive mental health and relational skills across developmental stages.
 She believes in a holistic approach to wellness that applies to both clients and helpers.
 Vicki also believes that it is essential for helpers to continue learning and developing their self-awareness alongside evolving clinical skills.
-She is the author or editor of many of CTRI’s training materials, including those on the topics of anxiety, trauma, mindfulness, gender and sexual diversity, ethics and wellness.
-As a trainer, Vicki is particularly gifted at creating a learning atmosphere that is collaborative and respectful, and which embraces diversity in personal identity, skills and cultural perspectives.
+As a trainer, she is particularly gifted at creating a learning atmosphere that is collaborative and respectful, and which embraces diversity in personal identity, skills, and cultural perspectives.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

-Learning ObjectivesUpon completion of this webinar participants should be able to
+Learning ObjectivesUpon completion of this webinar participants should be able to:

-- List essential skills for working in the Social Services field.
+- List essential skills for working in the Social Services field

-- Identify key strategies for developing these skills.
+- Identify key strategies for developing these skills

-- Describe key components for staying well in this work.
+- Describe key components for staying well in this work